 This hearty and delicious soup is perfect for warming up.
 It’s an easy, nutritious, one-pot meal that makes great leftovers, too!
 Recipe yields 6 bowls of soup.

 - 1 large yellow onion, chopped

-- ½ teaspoon cayenne pepper (optional, if you like it extra spicy like me)
+- ¼ teaspoon cayenne pepper, to taste (optional, if you like it extra spicy like me)

 - In a large soup pot, heat the oil over medium heat until shimmering.
-Stir in the onions and sweet potato and a big pinch of salt.
-Sauté for five minutes, stirring occasionally, until the onions start to soften.
+Stir in the onion, bell pepper, sweet potato and salt.
+Sauté for five minutes, stirring occasionally, until the onion starts to soften.

-- Add the curry paste and stir until the onions and sweet potatoes are coated and the curry is fragrant (about 1 minute).
+- Add the curry paste and stir until the vegetables are coated and the curry is fragrant, about 1 minute.

-- Add the farro, if that’s your grain of choice, and six cups of veggie broth and/or water.
+- Add the farro, if that’s your grain of choice.
+Add the vegetable broth and water, and stir to combine.

-- Bring to a boil, then set the timer for 30 minutes, cover the pot and reduce the heat to a simmer and cook for 25 minutes.
+- Bring the mixture to a boil, then reduce the heat to a simmer and cook for 25 minutes.

 Recipe based on Heidi Swanson’s farro soup in Super Natural Every Day.